epn-vespa/tutorials/surfaces/asteroid_spect/Spectro_asteroids.md

 Schema Name = relab (lower case)

-Click on the single green row, that will open the table of the service
+Click on the single green row, that will open the service table

 • We're looking for possible analogues to Vespa surface materials.
-Here we are testing pyroxenes from Martian meteorites (both are basaltic materials).
+Here we are testing pyroxenes fractions from Martian meteorites (which are basaltic materials like Vesta surface).

 • In the form fields at the left of the interface,